How Does Bullying Affect a Student’s Academic Performance?

 According to the Michigan Association of School Administrators, the effects of bullying extend far beyond the academic scope.
 Students who are repeatedly bullied may experience physical symptoms like stomach pains, headaches, and trouble sleeping.
 These side effects may pair with anxiety about going to school or participating in class which only leads to further loss of interest and reduced academic performance.
 Students who are bullied often exhibit low self-confidence, frequently experiencing depression, suicidal thoughts, and even violent outbreaks

 You may be surprised to learn that students who bully other students also experience some negative side effects.
 For example, research suggests that students who bully are more likely to engage in violent behavior, to steal or vandalize property, to smoke, to drink, to report poor grades, and to carry a gun.
-The results of multiple long-term research studies suggests that these students are also more likely to commit serious crimes later in life.
+The results of multiple long-term research studies suggest that these students are also more likely to commit serious crimes later in life.
 Unfortunately, it is not always easy to spot a bully.
 Bullies can be some of the students with the highest social skills or the best grades – they may even be good at ingratiating themselves with administrators, teachers, and other adults.
 When it is difficult to identify the bully, it is difficult for the school to take action.

 What Can Schools Do to Reduce Bullying?

 Once bullying becomes a problem in a school it can be difficult to eradicate – in fact, you may never get rid of it entirely.
 There are, however, certain steps that educators and parents can take to minimize bullying in their schools.
 The first step in reducing bullying is to increase awareness by providing education about what bullying looks like.
 Bullying can occur at any grade level and it is imperative that teachers and staff have a sound definition and that they are able to identify bullying when it occurs.
-It is important that the focus be placed on the negative behaviors, not only on the students who exhibit those behaviors.
+It is important that the focus is placed on the negative behaviors, not only on the students who exhibit those behaviors.
 Students must come to understand the consequences of their behaviors and why they are wrong.

 Once the school has created a sound definition to identify bullying behavior, a set of rules and policies must be put in place and enforced.
 It must be made clear to students, teachers, and faculty that bullying behavior will not be tolerated and there should be clear consequences for those who break the rules.
 Just as important as it is to identify and punish bullying behavior, however, it is also important that the school reward positive behaviors.
 The school should strive to create a safe and healthy environment for all students by rewarding those who provide a good example of the school’s policies in action.